-Our half painted living room had stood as a bulwark against the onslaught of other projects that had accumulated since we moved into our house four years ago.
+Our half painted living room has stood as a bulwark against the onslaught of other projects ever since we moved into our house four years ago.

 I began painting it the first week we moved in.
 At the time, I was eager to have the job done until she said…

 “I am not sure about the shade.”